bowbahdoe/magic-bean/usage/jpa.md

 There are some caveats with making a toString for an entity.
 Make sure to read up [here](https://struberg.wordpress.com/2016/10/15/tostring-equals-and-hashcode-in-jpa-entities/).

-Likely you will want to write this yourself or not writing one at all.
+Likely you will want to write this yourself or not write one at all.

 ## 5. Override methods as needed.